 “I don’t believe it only took one shot.
 It was so easy to kill him,” Sabra laughed, lightly kicking the body in front of him.
 “But I suppose that’s the true power of an Elemental.
 I must say you’ve done well so far Blaze Aliené.”

 Sabra turned to Blaze Aliené who lowered his outreached arm he used to attack and then stood perfectly in place.
-The force of the Air Elemental’s attack had caused the curtains to fly open, allowing the moonlight the shine through the room making him more visible.
+The force of the Air Elemental’s attack had caused the curtains to fly open, allowing the moonlight to shine through the room and made him more visible.
 The blank, unresponsive expression on his face made Sabra smile.
 The young Aliené was his best puppet by far.
-It took a long time to completely possess him, to avoid getting caught Sabra had to expose Blaze to his magic little bits at a time.
+It took a long time to completely possess him, so to avoid getting caught Sabra had to gradually expose Blaze to his magic in small doses.
 Finally, after several years he finally was able to place the Air Elemental under his Perfect Puppet spell thanks to the Toivoa incident leaving his mind and body frail.
 Sabra had managed to erase all of his emotions, thoughts and desires, leaving Blaze empty and hollow.
 He was easy to control and was perfect for executing his plan.

 Blaze’s emotionless eyes did not watch Sabra as he approached, he just blankly stared at nothing as Sabra walked behind him.